-Pack a cooler with sandwiches, so that you are never searching desperately for healthy food after the late night gig.
+Pack a cooler with sandwiches, so that you are never searching desperately for healthy food after the late-night gig.

 Keep your toiletries and other essentials in your backpack, so that if your luggage is delayed at the airport or you can only bring a small bag into the venue, you have your toothbrush, etc.

 Don’t overpack when it comes to clothing.
-You really only need one or two stage outfits, and one or two offstage outfits (an option for warmer days, and an option for cooler days).
+You really only need one or two-stage outfits, and one or two offstage outfits (an option for warmer days, and an option for cooler days)

 It was while on tour that she came up with the design idea for her latest merch shirt (of which I am a proud owner): a pastel pink tank top with a golden mocking bird emblazoned on it.
 Mockingbirds are regional to only certain areas of the continent, and Lindsay had her first encounter with one shortly before writing her latest album.
 The bird was singing, cycling through his entire “repertoire.”
 Lindsay sang back to him, and he tried to match her melodies with ones he already knew.
 One of the things that won me over with this shirt (other than supporting an artist with a heart of gold) was that obvious care and attention went into making the design one that could be worn in many ways, something even Lindsay might wear onstage.

-Lindsay Lou, always on the road, updates her wardrobe vintage shops and at the music festivals she plays.
+Lindsay Lou, always on the road, updates her wardrobe vintage shops and at the music festivals, she plays.
 Authenticity being key, she balances being well dressed with her down-to-earth nature.
 “I never want to feel like I’m wearing a costume or a mask.
-I believe in personal manifestation of oneself.
+I believe in the personal manifestation of oneself.
 Not subscribing to any sort of dogma, but living in the moment, and finding your truth.”